 1/4 tsp. fennel seeds

 - Drain the rice and lentils if you soaked them.
-Then in a medium pot, bring them to a boil with about 3 cups of water and the spice mixture.
+Then in a medium pot, heat the ghee or coconut oil, along with the spices and salt.
+Heat until you begin to smell the spices.
+Then add the drained rice and beans.
+Simmer for a couple minutes and then add the water.
+Bring to a boil.
 If you’re tossing in hardier root vegetables, add them at this time too.
 Turn down, cover partially, and simmer for about 30 minutes.
 Check after about 20 minutes and add additional water as necessary and again at the 30 minute mark.
 After 30 minutes, add the greens or more tender vegetables and stir in, and then continue to cook 10 minutes more until everything is nice and porridge-like.

-- Stir, add salt and black pepper to taste, and serve with some cilantro or parsley on top as desired.
+- Stir and serve with fresh lime and some cilantro or parsley on top.

 Grounding Masala Spice Blend, adapted from What to Eat for How you Feel